paragdiwan/vscode-git-patch/README.md

 ## Features

-- Creates a GIT patch from staged files.
-You must stage your files in-order to create a patch.
+- Creates a GIT patch from staged/unstaged files.
 - Apply a patch by entering a patch file name.
-This assumes that the patch exists in your workspace.

-This feature still immature but will be extended step by step.

 ## How to use
+   It supports three commands as of now:-

+ - If you want to create a patch from stage files , then execute `gitCreatePatchFromStaged` command.
- - Simply stage the file(s) which you want to create a patch of.
+ - If you want to create a patch from unstage files , then execute `gitCreatePatchFromUnstaged` command.

+ - To Apply a patch execute command  `gitApplyPatch`
- - While applying just type a `patch filename` and press ENTER.
+ - While applying, type a `patch filename` and press ENTER.

 ## Requirements

 You must have `git` installed already.

-## Extension Settings

-It supports two commands as of now:-

-* `gitCreatePatch`: create a patch from staging files.
-* `gitApplyPatch`: Apply a patch by entering a patch file name.

 ## Known Issues/## TODO's